Associated entities

 Gifts and loans of $1,000 or more (including cumulative amounts) received within a 6-month reporting period must be disclosed to the ECQ.
 Disclosure returns are lodged via the Electronic Disclosure System (EDS).
 Most of the information in a disclosure return is accessible by the public.

 Generally, disclosure returns must be lodged within 7 business days of the gift or loan being received.
 This is known as real-time disclosure.
-In the last 7 days before election day, disclosures of gifts or loans received must be lodged within 24 hours.
+In the last 7 business days before election day, disclosures of gifts or loans received must be lodged within 24 hours.

 Links to further information: